The American Rescue Plan expanded the Child Tax Credit (CTC) as well as changed some of the existing requirements for tax year 2021.

 Yes.
 You can decline your advance payments using the IRS portal here.
 By opting out, you will claim and receive the full credit amount you are entitled to when you file your taxes in 2022.

-Is the credit fully refundable?
+Is the Child Tax Credit refundable?

 Yes, the Child Tax Credit is fully refundable for tax year 2021.
-This means that you can receive the entire amount you qualify for either as advance payments or in your tax refund when you file your 2021 tax return
+This means that you can receive the entire amount you qualify for either as advance payments or in your tax refund when you file your 2021 tax return (the return you’ll file in 2022).

 Does this credit replace the existing Child Tax Credit?